jimhigson/oboe.js/writing/main/4b_Application_and_Reflection.md

 Final consideration of coding: packaging up each unit to export a minimal interface. \* Why minimal interfaces are better for minification

+Need to build an abstraction layer over xhr/xhr2/node.
+Can only work for packets in-order, for out-of-order packets something else happens.

 JS code style
 -------------